 Located in one of the most heavily used rooms in the house, kitchen countertops attract plenty of attention.
 So it makes perfect sense that you would want to get this surface right.
 Few countertop materials are as beautiful and long-lasting as natural wood.
-Not only that, wood butcher block counters are one of the least expensive countertop materials you can buy.
+Not only that, wood butcher block is one of the least expensive countertop materials you can buy, and it's often cheaper than granite and many other types of materials.
+Best of all, you can install butcher block countertops yourself.

 - Table saw or a circular saw equipped with a track system for precise long cuts